How to Adjust New Fuel Pressure Regulator: A Simple Guide

 The first step is identifying where the fuel pressure regulator is located.
 Typically, it can be found on the fuel rail (where the fuel injectors connect) or near the intake manifold.
 If you're unsure, check your car's manual to find it.

 #Step 2.
-Disconnect the Vacuum Line (If It Has One)
+Disconnect and Cap the Vacuum Line (Establishing Base Pressure)

 #Step 4.
 Check the Current Fuel Pressure